carlossg/docker-maven/README.md

 * Search and replace all references to the previous version by the new version.
 * Update environment variable SHA in `eclipse-temurin-17/Dockerfile` with value found in [maven download page](https://maven.apache.org/download.cgi) for the binary tar.gz archive.
+  * Do it in `eclipse-temurin-17-maven-4/Dockerfile` for Maven 4.
 * Update environment variable SHA in `*-{nanoserver,windowsservercore}/Dockerfile` with value found in [maven download page](https://maven.apache.org/download.cgi) for the binary zip archive.

 ## Publishing to Docker Hub